sini/nixkraken/docs/src/guide/caveats.md

 This is due to GitKraken using the configuration files to store application state alongside options.
 Therefore, if the configuration files were not writable, the application would fail to work as expected.

-The module instead uses various Bash scripts to safely update the configuration files without overwriting application state.
+The module instead uses [various Bash scripts](../implementation/packages/index.md) to safely update the configuration files without overwriting application state.

-This also means that there can be a configuration drift between the application and the Nix code.
-This is a known issue which will require users to refrain updating the configuration in-app and instead use Nixkraken options.
+This also means that there can be a **configuration drift between the application and the Nix code**.
+This is a known issue which will require users to **refrain updating the configuration in-app** and instead use Nixkraken options.